sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 ## What are things made of?
 ### ... or: what is the structure of matter?

- -- This is quite a topic!; through history there has been several theories that tried to explain what the matter is made of.
+ -- This is quite a topic! through history there has been several theories that tried to explain what the matter is made of.
 For the moment, is enought to consider the theory known as the _**Bohr's model**_.
 This theory states that matter is ultimately made of particles known as **atoms**.
 And atoms are made of two parts: a _nucleus_ - made by two kinds of sub-particles: **protons** and **neutrons**; and kind of 'cloud' 'orbiting' around the nucleus, made of another kind of sub-particles, known as **electrons**.

 <br>
 <img  src="https://github.com/sergiocollado/potpourri/blob/master/image/atomic_model.png" width="500" style="border:1px solid black" alt="Bohr's atom model">